Sesame seeds add a delicate crunch to these spicy treats.

 - Preheat an oven to 350°F. Coat 3 large cookie sheets with non-stick spray.
 Set aside.
 In a large bowl, stir together the flour, sesame seeds, baking powder, ginger, cinnamon, cocoa powder, clove, and salt.
 Set aside.

 - In another large bowl, with a wooden spoon mash the butter, brown sugar, and vanilla until creamy and well combined.

 - Add the egg and molasses and stir until blended.
 Stir in the flour until a smooth soft dough forms.
-Drop by tablespoons onto the cookie sheet and bake 10 to 12 minutes until the cookies have puffed and are firm to the touch.
+Drop by tablespoons onto the prepared cookie sheets, 1 inch apart. and bake 10 to 12 minutes until the cookies have puffed and are firm to the touch.
 Transfer to a wire rack to cool completely.
 Store in an air-tight container for up to 3 days.

 Nutritional Stats Per Serving (1 cookie): 60 calories, 1g protein, 7g carbohydrates, 3g fat (1 g saturated), 7 mg cholesterol, .5 g fiber, 33 mg sodium.